 This is also due to inadequate burning or insufficient fineness of grinding or thorough mixing of raw materials.
-It is also may occur due to too high proportion magnesium content or calcium sulphate content may cause unsoundness in cement.
+It also may occur due to too high a proportion of magnesium content or calcium sulfate content may cause unsoundness in cement.

-For this reason the magnesia content allowed in cement is limited to 6 per cent, It can be recalled that, to prevent flash set, calcium sulphate is added to the clinker while grinding.
-The quantity of gypsum added will vary from 3 to 5 per cent depending upon C3A content.
+For this reason, the magnesia content allowed in cement is limited to 6 percent, It can be recalled that to prevent flash setting, calcium sulfate is added to the clinker while grinding.
+The quantity of gypsum added will vary from 3 to 5 percent depending upon C3A content.

 Le Chatelier Test

 Therefore, accelerated tests are required to detect them.
 The soundness of cement is tested by is Le – chatelier’s soundness test.

 The following tests are conducted on cement in the laboratory are as follows:

 - Soundness Test of Cement